Belvedere Park, Tunis: Koubba

-The upper part of the park is crowned with a domed cupola (qubba) in the Arab-Andalusian style dating back to the 17th century.
+The upper part of the park is crowned with a domed cupola (koubba or qubba) in Moorish style, dating from the 17th century.
 The cupola consists of a square room with an apse covered by a roof from which emerge four small domes and a larger, ribbed central dome.
 Known as Qubbat al-Hawa' ('Cupola of air'), it was originally located in the dependencies of a beylical palace in La Manouba called the Rose Palace, which today houses the Tunisian National Military Museum.

-The authorities of the protectorate acquired it, had it dismantled, and reassembled in the park where it enjoyed a second youth, unfolding its galleries, sculpted plaster arches, colonnades, stained glass windows, and panels of openwork stucco.
-The terrace overlooks the park, as well as the Gulf of Tunis and the distant Djebel Boukornine.
+In the early years of the 20th century, the authorities of the protectorate acquired it, in a run-down state, with later infilling of blockwork, had it dismantled, and by 1905 had reassembled it in the Belvedere park, but in a restoration of its original form.
+It thus enjoyed a second youth, unfolding its galleries, sculpted plaster arches, colonnades, stained glass windows, and panels of openwork stucco.

-The Koubba at the time of its transfer to the Belvedere.
+The terrace where this building stands overlooks the park, with views to the Gulf of Tunis and the distant Jebel Boukornine.